-This trowel is equipped with a safety stop switch.
+This ride-on trowel is equipped with a safety stop switch.
 This switch is located beneath the seat assembly.
-The engine will not start unless an operator is sitting in the operator's seat.
-The weight of an operator presses the electrical switch, which allows the engine to start.
+Remember the engine will not start unless an operator is sitting in the operator's seat.
+The weight of an operator depresses an electrical switch which will allow the engine to start.

 NEVER disable or disconnect the safety stop switch.
-It is provided for the operator's safety, and injury or death may result if it is disabled, disconnected, or improperly maintained.
+It is provided for the operator's safety and injury or death may result if it is disabled, disconnected or improperly maintained.

 - The safety stop switch should be used to stop the engine after every use.
-Doing so will ensure the switch is working properly, thus providing safety for the operator.
+Doing this will verify the switch is working properly thus providing safety for the operator.
 Remember to turn the key to the "OFF" position after stopping the machine.
 Not doing so will drain the battery. - 3.
-The right foot pedal (Figure 11) controls blade and engine speed.
+The right foot pedal (Figure 10) controls blade and engine speed.
 The position of the foot pedal determines the blade speed.
 Slow blade speed is obtained by slightly pressing the pedal.
 Maximum blade speed is obtained by fully pressing the pedal.

-Figure 11.
+Figure 10.
 Blade Speed Control Foot Pedal